Tension Structures

 Minimizing total potential energy to find equilibrium

 The stable equilibrium configurations of a structure are associated with the local minimum points of its total potential energy.
 There is a fundamental difference between solving the equilibrium equation and minimizing the total potential energy.
 The advantages of the energy approach are: It is not necessary to derive the stiffness matrix expressions.
 It is not necessary to solve any system of equations.
 It does not matter if the structure is a mechanism, which is frequently the case of tension structures.
-Download the complete text as MS-Word and PDF documents (work in progress).
+Download the complete text as MS-Word and PDF documents.

 A simple procedure for analysis of cable network structures

 This text presents a mathematical modeling of a cable finite element.
 It includes a total Lagrangian description using the Engineering strain definition and assumes an elastic material (linear or nonlinear).
 A procedure to analyze a cable network in the presence of conservative forces and small deformations is summarized.
 Mathematical programming techniques make the use of stiffness matrix pointless.
 Download the complete text as MS-Word and PDF documents, computer source code written in Ada95 and executable code for Windows.
 The computer code generates a script file for AutoCAD.
-A version of this work was published in the Proceedings of the Fifth International Conference on Space Structures, Thomas Telford, 2002.

 A simple procedure for shape finding and analysis of fabric structures